mgblanco10/Bruno-Simon/README.md

 # Bruno-Simon

-This is my personal repo for three with Bruno Simon
+This is my personal repo for three with exercises Bruno Simon